rucha369/TCS-Stock-Data---Live-and-Latest/README.md

 Objective
 Analyze the historical data of TCS stock to gain insights into stock behavior, identify trends, and forecast future stock prices.
+ -------->  above  .cvs files are use as sample data